sungnga/react-colors-app/README.md

 - Add animation to MiniPalette deletion using React Transition Group library
   - Install and import in PaletteList.js
   - Add styles in PaletteListStyles.js
+- Add delete confirmation dialog to delete a MiniPalette
+  - Use Material UI components: List, Avatar and Icons